Research Experiences for DKH Majors

 Students must identify a faculty mentor they are interested in working with and work with that professor to develop a directed plan of study for each term.
 Students can review research labs in the Department of Kinesiology and Health here.
 Once the faculty mentor and student establish a plan of study, the student will need to complete the form (select the appropriate form for your major below) and obtain all relevant signatures.

-Students must email the completed form no later than 24 hours before the drop/add period ends each semester.
+Students must email the completed form at least 1 business day prior to the end of the add/drop period.
+Paperwork is processed during business hours 8:30am-4:30pm.
 Given that multiple signatures of approval are needed to complete the Independent Study form, we encourage students to begin the process at least 1 month before the beginning of each semester.

 DKH HONORS RESEARCH PROGRAM